 What is inside the Emma mattress?

 Made up on three layers of memory foam (25mm of Airgocell foam on top to relieve pressure and aid ventilation; 20mm of memory foam for pressure relief and support; and a firm 195mm foam foundation), this medium-firm mattress has been designed to suit all types of sleeper.
-And it does.
-We love it – and so do thousands of users: it boasts an excellent 4.3 out of 5 stars from over 9,000 reviews on consumer review site Trust Pilot.

 The Emma Original also comes with some thoughtful extras, such as the removable and machine-washable cover, and handles for rotating (you don’t have to flip it).
 At full price, it sits comfortably at the cheaper end of the mid-range market.
 But there’s usually a decent discount to be found, helping the Emma Original mattress completely undercut the competition.
 It’s outrageous value for money.